bunsvr/docs/docs/basics/app.md

 ```

 ## Routing

-To register routes, create files in the `src` directories
+To register routes, create files in the `src` directories with extension `.routes.ts`.
-that have extension `.routes.ts`.

 ```ts
 import { routes } from '@stricjs/app';